Every F1 Driver’s History at the Chinese Grand Prix

-Only half of the 2024 grid have made more than two appearances at the Chinese Grand Prix.
-Hamilton has the most wins here, while Alonso, Bottas, Ricciardo and Verstappen are the only other current drivers to have finished on the podium at the track.
+Only Verstappen, Hamilton and Alonso have previously won at the Chinese Grand Prix, while Norris is the only other current driver who has finished on the podium at the track.
 Here’s everything you need to know about each driver’s history at Shanghai International Circuit!

 🇳🇱 Max VERSTAPPEN

-Verstappen has qualified in fifth for each of the last two Shanghai races, and has three Q3 appearances in total at the circuit, having also qualified ninth in 2016.
-In the four races that he has finished at the track, Verstappen is yet to finish in a worse position than where he started from.
+Of the races that he has finished at the track, Verstappen is yet to finish in a worse position than where he started from.

 MAX VERSTAPPEN’S CHINESE GRAND PRIX HISTORY